devtron-labs/devtron/docs/user-guide/sdh/README.md

 ### Release Order/Stage

-This is a part of [requirements](#requirements) where you decide the sequence in which applications are deployed.
+This is a part of [requirements](#requirements) where you decide the stages in which applications are deployed.
 This ensures that all dependencies are met and the software is implemented correctly.
 For example, you might need to deploy a database update before deploying a new application feature that relies on that update.
-The release order and stages ensures that everything happens in the correct sequence.
+In such a case, release order ensures that the backend applications are deployed in first stage and then the frontend applications deploy as intended.

 ### Rollout